|

 Locally common at night

-among ledges and caverns at scuba depths.
+among ledges and caverns at scuba depth.
 Attains 7 inches.
 Hawaii, New

 Caledonia, Easter Island, and Reunion. |